 The official Christmas tree in Turin is made in the beautiful Piazza San Carlo, also known as the "living room of Turin."
 The tree is turned on every year on the afternoon of December 1st.

 What would Christmas be without the traditional markets, full of lights, colors, gifts, decorations, and goodies?
 In Turin, Christmas markets are organized in various parts of the town, as well as in the province.
-The most famous ones are in Piazza Castello, Cortile del Maglio, Piazza Solferino.
-There are also many solidarity markets that support projects for people in need, such as the Adisco market in Via Lagrange.
+The most famous ones are in Piazza Castello, Cortile del Maglio, Piazza Solferino, which are around Turin's historic centre.
+Make sure to book your stays in Turin in advance, to get the chance to be close enough to these famous christmas markets.
+Other than the big Christmas markets, there are also many solidarity markets that support projects for people in need, such as the Adisco market in Via Lagrange.

 During the Christmas holidays, many churches host a calendar full of musical events related to Christmas, ranging from sacred music to traditional folk music, to classic Christmas carols.
 The main churches where Christmas concerts are organized are the Church of San Carlo, the adjacent twin Church of Santa Cristina, and the Church of San Francesco d'Assisi.